 Set up for Boiling

-Set up a large (60qt or greater) pot with strainer/colander well away from the house outside on a rapid gas burner.
+Set up a large (60qt/L or greater) pot with strainer/colander well away from the house outside on a rapid gas burner.
 This is done because of heat, gas flame, and mostly the pungent aroma of the cayenne-spice mix.
-Fill 2/3rds with fresh water and start burner on medium to high heat.
+Fill 2/3rds with fresh water and start burner on high heat.
 Add spice mix (and salt if necessary) and lemons.
 Additional cayenne pepper and cloves may be added at this time.
 Bring to full rolling boil.
-Add potatoes, garlic, corn, and other vegetables, stir.
+Add potatoes, garlic, and other vegetables and sausage (except the corn), stir.
 Return to a full rolling boil.
-Let corn and potatoes cook for about 5-10 minutes (depending on potato size).
+Let potatoes cook for about 5-10 minutes (depending on potato size).
+Add corn and let cook another 5 minutes.

 Enjoy dem mudbugs, spicy corn, potatoes, and other veggies!